Theoretical approach to resonant inelastic x-ray scattering in iron-based superconductors at the energy scale of the superconducting gap: Conclusions

 \section{Conclusions}

-We have shown that RIXS spectra of quasiparticle excitations are sensitive to phase differences of the SC order parameter along the Fermi surface, and hence allow one to distinguish among different SC states, in particular between spin-singlet and spin-triplet pairing and between sign preserving and sign reversing $s$ wave states in iron-based superconductors.
-In particular, RIXS spectral intensities corresponding to a self-nesting of the hole pockets can discriminate between singlet and triplet pairing, while RIXS spectra corresponding to a scattering between hole and electron pockets [${\bf Q}_{AF}=(\pi,0)$] can discriminate between a $s_\pm$ wave and a $s_{++}$ wave order parameter.
+We have shown that RIXS spectra of quasiparticle excitations are sensitive to phase differences of the SC order parameter along the Fermi surface, and hence allow one to distinguish among different SC states, in particular between spin-singlet and spin-triplet pairing and between sign-preserving and sign-reversing $s$-wave states in iron-based superconductors.
+In particular, RIXS spectral intensities corresponding to a self-nesting of the hole pockets can discriminate between singlet and triplet pairing, while RIXS spectra corresponding to a scattering between hole and electron pockets [${\bf Q}_{\rm AF}=(\pi,0)$] can discriminate between an $s_\pm$~wave and an $s_{++}$~wave order parameter.
+The contribution of quasiparticle excitations can be separated from other effects (e.g., fluorescence) by considering the difference between the total inelastic scattering measured slightly above and slightly below the critical temperature.
+Therefore RIXS has the potential to serve as a tool to probe the symmetry of the SC order parameter in iron-based superconductors, as soon as the energy resolution will reach the energy scale of the SC gap.